Space requirement - medium size rooms , festival settings, conference venues.

 The process of engaging hands and mind simultaneously with tactile art materials naturally unravels feelings, memories, clarifies visions, aligns our truths.
-They are revealed on the stick resulting in a unique art object.
+They are revealed on the stick, visual and tangible and also results in a unique art object.

 The main ingredient that shapes the outcome of the workshop is a personal or collective clear intention to reveal something that will help the participant on their personal or collective path.